pytest-dev/pytest-bdd/README.rst

     # contents of test_wallet.py

-    from pytest_factoryboy import scenarios
+    from pytest_bdd import scenarios

     from wallet_factory import *  # import the registered fixtures "wallet" and "second_wallet"
-    from wallet_steps import *  # import all the step definitions into this test file
+    from step_defs.wallet_steps import *  # import all the step definitions into this test file

-    scenarios("wallet.feature")
+    scenarios('../features/wallet.feature')

 Hooks